 How did Helen find out what the cross of Jesus was?

 But it is possible that St Helena’s expedition to the East was also a political act of appeasement.
-People in the east may have been unhappy with Constantine’s radical religious reforms; replacing old officials with Christian representatives and suppressing local pagan cults were not easy changes to accept.
+People in the east may have been unhappy with Constantine’s radical religious reforms; replacing old officials with Christian representatives and suppressing local pagan cults were hard to accept.

-According to historians, to find out which is the cross on which the Son of God was crucified, Saint Helena asked someone to lay down all the crosses.
+According to historians, Saint Helena asked someone to lay down all the crosses to find out which was the cross on which the Son of God was crucified all the crosses.
 And at the moment of touching one of the crosses, the man was resurrected.
 This was undeniable proof that this was the cross of Christ.

-The precious cross was immediately lifted by St. Macarius, and when people saw it, they cried out, “Lord, have mercy!”.
+St. Macarius immediately lifted the precious cross, and when people saw it, they cried out, “Lord, have mercy!”.
 After this discovery, part of the cross was sent to Constantinople as a blessing.
-And the rest remained in Jerusalem in the church that was built by Saint Helena herself.
+And the rest remained in Jerusalem in the church Saint Helena built.

 Read more: Where Is the Holy Grail?